1. General

 -

-If you are not already insured with your diving club, you should
+If you are not already insured with your diving club,

-that it is valid during the whole period of your stay in Indonesia.
+And make sure, that it is valid during the whole period

-phone number and insurance number to your homestay/divecenter and
+number to your homestay/divecenter and explain the procedure

-is a decompression chamber in Manado.
+a decompression chamber in Manado.

 -